 During the next ten years, Beverly Sills ran the NYCO.
 When she began, the company had a five million dollar deficit.
 By 1987, she had eliminated the debt, demonstrating her awesome ability as a fund-raiser and public relations spokesperson for opera.
 Indeed, during the 1980s, thanks to her television appearances, Beverly Sills became a national spokesperson for the arts.
 She also displayed her easy laughter and charming nature on a special with Carol Burnett and in frequent appearances on The Tonight Show Starring Johnny Carson.
 Sills sang for President Ronald Reagan and became a frequently quoted celebrity on matters related to the arts.

-Sills has received many honors, including the Presidential Medal of Freedom (1980), the nation’s highest civilian honor, and the New York City Handel Medallion, for contributions to the city’s cultural life.
-She won a Grammy Award in 1976, and has won four Emmy awards (1975, 1977, 1980, 1981).
+Sills received many honors, including the Presidential Medal of Freedom (1980), the nation’s highest civilian honor, and the New York City Handel Medallion, for contributions to the city’s cultural life.
+She won a Grammy Award in 1976 and has won four Emmy awards (1975, 1977, 1980, 1981).

 In 1987 Sills was one of four inductees into the Working Woman’s Hall of Fame, and in 1998 she was inducted into the National Women’s Hall of Fame.
-Sills sits on the President’s Task Force on the Arts, is a panelist of the National Endowment for the Arts and holds fourteen honorary degrees.
+Sills sat on the President’s Task Force on the Arts, was a panelist of the National Endowment for the Arts, and was awarded fourteen honorary degrees.

-She is involved with several charitable organizations, particularly those that reflect her experience as a mother of two children with disabilities.
-A former National Chairwoman of the March of Dimes Foundation—for which she helped raised more than eighty million dollars—she is chairwoman of the Multiple Sclerosis Society.
+Sills was involved with several charitable organizations, particularly those that reflected her experience as a mother of two children with disabilities.
+A former National Chairwoman of the March of Dimes Foundation—for which she helped raised more than eighty million dollars—she also served as chairwoman of the Multiple Sclerosis Society.

-Beverly Sills’s contribution to the world of opera and the fine arts has been impressive.
-Her groundbreaking role as an opera director as well as her career as a singer have been notable.
-Her audio and video recordings, particularly from her 1950s performances in such delicate roles as Lucia, Manon, Thaïs and the three Queens, will always preserve her legacy.
+Beverly Sills’s contribution to the world of opera and the fine arts was impressive.
+Her groundbreaking role as an opera director as well as her career as a singer was notable.
+Her audio and video recordings, particularly from her 1950s performances in such delicate roles as Lucia, Manon, Thaïs, and the three Queens, will always preserve her legacy.
 Sills’s singing was known for its delicacy and fine interpretation.
 Her coloratura voice did not have the range or the endurance of lyric sopranos.
 It was only the early recordings that captured her voice’s beauty.
 Her video performances of La Traviata and Manon will ensure future generations the opportunity to see her effective acting technique.
-Her democratic interest in making opera available to large numbers of people reflects her egalitarian philosophy and her commitment to Americans of all ages, races and backgrounds.
+Her democratic interest in making opera available to large numbers of people reflected her egalitarian philosophy and her commitment to Americans of all ages, races, and backgrounds.

 In her autobiographical discussions of her beliefs, Sills talked about her cultural connection to Judaism and America.
-While she views herself as a religious person, she does not practice any ritual (other than to light a memorial candle on the anniversaries of her parents’ deaths).
-She does not attend prayer services at a synagogue or temple and stated in her autobiography that her daughter, Muffy, could choose any religion she wished.
+While she viewed herself as a religious person, she did not practice any ritual (other than to light a memorial candle on the anniversaries of her parents’ deaths).
+She did not attend prayer services at a synagogue or temple and stated in her autobiography that her daughter, Muffy, could choose any religion she wished.
 In 1970 she visited Israel and was enormously impressed.
-She performed with Julius Rudel and the Israel Philharmonic Orchestra and found the experience to be exuberant, stimulating and exciting.
-But her connection to Israel and Judaism, she wrote, is historical and temperamental, not philosophical or spiritual.
-She believes that one can believe in God and be religious without membership in a particular religion.
+She performed with Julius Rudel and the Israel Philharmonic Orchestra and found the experience to be exuberant, stimulating, and exciting.
+But her connection to Israel and Judaism, she wrote, wass historical and temperamental, not philosophical or spiritual.
+She believed that one can believe in God and be religious without membership in a particular religion.

-As a Jewish American, Sills shares the very American commitment to equal opportunity for all and to respect for and tolerance of religious and cultural differences.
-She enjoys the diversity of peoples in the United States and considers the artistic freedoms and protections that America offers critical to creative success.
-As a self-confident woman, educated in both a Jewish and American environment that encouraged and rewarded achievement, Beverly Sills serves as a role model for American women.
-As someone who overcame many obstacles in her career, she exemplifies the enduring American image of the underdog succeeding against all odds.
-As an articulate advocate for the arts, Beverly Sills is among the most widely recognized faces from the world of American opera.
+As a Jewish American, Sills shared the very American commitment to equal opportunity for all and to respect for and tolerance of religious and cultural differences.
+She enjoyed the diversity of peoples in the United States and considered the artistic freedoms and protections that America offers critical to creative success.
+As a self-confident woman, educated in both a Jewish and American environment that encouraged and rewarded achievement, Beverly Sills served as a role model for American women.
+As someone who overcame many obstacles in her career, she exemplified the enduring American image of the underdog succeeding against all odds.
+As an articulate advocate for the arts, Beverly Sills was among the most widely recognized faces from the world of American opera.